xmdn/2_of_3_lang_switch_hotkey/README.md

 # 2_of_3_lang_switch_hotkey
 This script for AutoHotKey key binder script for Windows 10 you can now switch between two layouts of keyboard language, when you will have third with some bindings

-First steps:
+# FIRST STEPS:

-1) Get the project cloned or downloaded in zip;
+# 1) Get the project cloned or downloaded in zip;

-2) Do next steps to use this script correctly:
+# 2) Do next steps to use this script correctly:

   For checking your language codes do next steps (if you also using it only for eng & ukr, and separate from rus hotkey switches, you DO NO NEED TO DO NEXT STEPS):
   Move to: Win + r -> regedit